A.C. Cordoza: 2020 Hampton City Council election

 In 2020, Cordoza ran for the Hampton City Council, his first election.
 He lost, coming in fifth (the top three finishers became city councilors), with 9.8% of the vote.

 2021 Virginia House of Delegates election

 In 2021, Cordoza ran for Virginia's 91st House of Delegates district and defeated incumbent first-term Democrat Martha Mugler by just 94 votes, with 49.4% of the vote to Mugler's 49.0%.
 After a recount the final count ended up with Cordoza winning by 64 votes.

+Post-House career

+Cordoza founded the Justice for Democracy PAC, a PAC heavily financed by Peter Thiel.
+In 2026, the group raised over $9 million against the 2026 Virginia redistricting amendment.
+The group invoked the civil rights movement in its advertising, alleging that amendment was akin to Jim Crow, drawing condemnation from the NAACP as misinformation.

 Controversies

-In the lead-up to the 2025 Virginia House of Delegates election, Cordoza's opponent ran an attack ad that claimed Cordoza had sexually harassed a teenager, ran a sexting ring targeting teenagers, and brandished a firearm on a retired state trooper.
+In the lead-up to the 2025 Virginia House of Delegates election, Cordoza's opponent ran an attack ad that claimed Cordoza had sexually harassed a teenager, ran a sexting ring on an "open forum for sexual predators", and brandished a firearm on a retired state trooper.
 Cordoza called the claims "false and misleading in nature".
-Some analysts have claimed this controversy may harm Cordoza's chances at reelection.